 I have always believed that original artwork should be available to most people, not just the wealthy.
 I feel a vague sense of sadness anytime I enter someone's home and see a cheap reproduction of a "masterpiece" from the Renaissance, or Van Gogh, or Picasso, or Kandinsky (etc.) on the wall.
 But I understand why people do that: because most original artwork is priced beyond their means.
 Even art made by local artists who are not famous, do not have much of a following (if any), and are certainly not part of the elitist international art scene.

-I don't believe this should be the case, so I have vowed to price all of my pictures at a maximum of $100, and most of them at considerably less than that.
+I don't believe this should be the case, so I have vowed to price all of my pictures as affordably as possible (generally around $100 for the larger ones, and considerably less for the smaller ones).
 I never set out to be rich or famous by making art; I do it because I have to, because I don't know how to live without doing it.
 It's a disease, an obsession, and absolutely not a profession.
 It's a lifelong endeavor, not a career.
 I make art because I get deep emotional satisfaction out of it, and it's one of the few things I find worthwhile spending my time on.

 Therefore, if you have ever been interested in a picture I have made but were afraid to ask the price, don't be!
-I guarantee it will be $100 or under.
+I guarantee I will do whatever I can to get that picture into your hands.